Naledindhlovu/Metrics-Conversion/README.md

 Enter the quantity: 10
 answer: 3.048 meters

-* The program uses simple formulas for the conversions:
-	+ 1 foot = 0.3048 meters
-	+ 1 pound = 0.453592 kilograms
-	+ (°F - 32) × 5/9 = °C
-* The program does not handle invalid input or errors, so please ensure that the user input is correct.

 **How to Run:**
 1. Open NetBeans and create a new Java project.
 2. Copy the provided code into a new Java class (`Converter.java`).